xXleowXx/gitlab-charts/doc/advanced/external-gitaly/index.md

 1. After you have confirmed everything is working as expected, you can delete the Gitaly PVC:

+   WARNING: Do not delete the Gitaly PVC until you have double checked that everything is working as expected.

    ```shell
    kubectl delete pvc repo-data-<release>-gitaly-0
    ```